 From these early beginnings the Royal Arch Province of Warwickshire has grown to one of the largest in the English constitution.
 It now has 63 Chapters meeting at 19 separate locations.
-John Saint is the current Grand Superintendent, the 14th since Thomas Dunckerley and there are approximately 1500 Royal Arch Companions in the Province.
+Philip Laurence Hall is the current Grand Superintendent, the 15th since Thomas Dunckerley and there are approximately 1500 Royal Arch Companions in the Province.

 |1793 - 1795||Thomas Dunkley||No further appointments untill 1812|